kantuni/rescript-remix/README.md

  };
 ```

-This allows you to use all of the convention-based routing of Remix with ReScript modules by placing them inside the `app/res-routes` director.
+This allows you to use all of the convention-based routing of Remix with ReScript modules by placing them inside the `app/res-routes` directory.
 See [the usage section](#convention-based-routing) for more details.

 ### (optional) Git ignore compiled JS